Harshit-Vadgama/Web-Development-Projects_1-/README.md

-# Web-Development-Projects-
+# Novatech-University-registration-website

-All Web-Dev Projects in this repo
-Novatech university registration website
+Novatech university registration website which is made by @Harshit Vadgama using HTML5, CSS, JavaScript, Bootstrap responsiveness.